gammapy/gammapy/docs/gammapy/introduction.rst

 For example, if you have a counts and background model image and would like to compute a significance image with a correlation radius of 0.1 deg::

-   $ tev-make-derived-maps --in counts.fits background.fits \
+   $ gp-make-derived-maps --in counts.fits background.fits \
                            --meaning counts background
                            --out significance.fits
                            --correlation_radius 0.1